avysk/vim-scratchy/README.md

 # Basic scratch window for vim

-`vim-scratchy` is a vim plugin for having a basic scratch window in vim.
-The content of that window is not saved between sessions.
+`vim-scratchy` is a vim plugin for having a basic scratch buffer in vim.
+The content of that buffer is not saved between sessions.

 BSD 2-clause license.